ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 ### Storage notes
 {: #storage-notes-memory}

-* SAN primary boot disk (25 or 100 GB) with additional disks available, up to 2 TB each (5 total disks allowed).
+* SAN primary boot disk (25 or 100 GB) with extra disks available, up to 2 TB each (five total disks allowed).
 * Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and minimum primary boot disk.
-Additional disk prices depend on the disk size and quantity that you select.
+Extra disk prices depend on the disk size and quantity that you select.

 Memory profiles are available in all data centers.

-All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), supported  databases, and software add-ons are also available with this offering.
+All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), databases that are supported, and software add-ons are also available with this offering.

 ## GPU
 {: #gpu}